alirezaarzehgar/pam_sqlite3/README.md

 thanks to see my smal and fun (maybe dirty) project.

-`pam_sqlite3` is a open source pam module for authenticate services using sqlite3.
+`pam_sqlite3` is an open source pam module for authenticate services using sqlite3.

 ### compiled and test on